Entanglement negativity, Holography and Black holes: Review of entanglement negativity in

-Rewriting $z_i$'s in eq.(\ref{rhoAn5}) in terms of the required coordinates on the infinite cylinder i.e $(z_1,z_2,z_3,z_4)\rightarrow(e^{-2\pi L/\beta},e^{-2\pi \ell/\beta},1,e^{2\pi L/\beta})$ and then using the transformation given by eq.(\ref{t4pt}) one may obtain the required four point function that may be related to the correct form of the entanglement negativity given by eq.(\ref{ENCFT1}) for a $CFT_{1+1}$ at a finite temperature.
-Thus the finite temperature result for the entanglement negativity of a $(1+1)$-dimensional CFT due to Calabrese et al. \cite{Calabrese:2014yza} may be written down as follows
+Rewriting $z_i$'s in eq.(\ref{rhoAn5}) in terms of the required coordinates on the infinite cylinder i.e $(z_1,z_2,z_3,z_4)\rightarrow(e^{-2\pi L/\beta},e^{-2\pi \ell/\beta},1,e^{2\pi L/\beta})$ and then using the transformation given by eq.(\ref{t4pt}) one may obtain the required four point correlator.
+Thus, the entanglement negativity for the bipartite ($A\cup A^c$) finite temperature mixed state of a $CFT_{1+1}$ due to Calabrese et al. \cite{Calabrese:2014yza} may be expressed as follows